Frequently Asked Questions

 How can I apply?

-- Applications must be complete online!
-No other form of submission will be accepted
+- Applications must be completed online, no other form of submission will be accepted

-- For further information or questions, contact the Rotary Club RYLA Representative for your community or the RYLA Chair.
+- For further information or questions, contact the Rotary Club RYLA Representative for your community or the RYLA Coordinator.

 Who is eligible?